arras-energy/gridlabd/docs/Module/Python.md

   def on_commit(t):
       # add your code here
-      return gridlabd.NEVER # return an integer value of t or later to cause iteration
+      return gldcore.NEVER # return an integer value of t or later to cause iteration
                             # return an integer value less than t to stop simulation

   def on_term(t):